Philippine National Bank: 21st century

 In early 2000, the Lucio Tan Group became the single biggest private stockholder.
 In less than one year, the group pumped nearly of fresh capital into the bank.
 In late 2000, when PNB suffered huge withdrawals, mainly from the government accounts, the government provided in financial aid.

 In May 2002, the Philippine government and Lucio Tan signed an agreement to swap the government's loans to shares.
-The accord increased the government's stake to 45 percent from 16 percent and reduced Lucio Tan's holding to 45 percent from 67 percent.
-Lucio Tan and the government also agreed that year to sell three-quarters of their combined stake within five years.
+The accord increased the government stake to 45% from 16% and reduced Tan's holding to 45% from 67%.
+Tan and the government also agreed that year to sell three-quarters of their combined stake within five years.